noahpierau/Agapism-Manifesto/README.md

   - Practices and gatherings
   - The Church of Agape

-This is a living document, so significant changes will be made along the way.
+This is a living document, so significant changes may be made along the way.
 If you would like to keep a certain version of this text, please save a local copy since new versions will replace [older ones](https://github.com/noahpierau/Agapism-Manifesto/commits/main).

 Although this manifesto was written by Noah Pierau, he does not claim any ownership.
 The ideas presented here are not new, for they are based on universal principles that have existed since the dawn of humanity.